How our brain’s anatomy has been quietly shaping modern culture

 Iain McGilchrist, The Master and his Emissary

 I was overdue for reading ‘A Whole New Mind’ by Daniel Pink.
-It really is a gem of a book for those of us who want to let the light into this world.
-The author tells the tale of how the last few decades have mostly belonged to a certain type of person with a certain type of mind(set) — techies churning out code, tax attorneys crunching numbers, management consultants penning reports, and financiers blithely fiddling with the global economy as if it were their very own investment portfolio.
+It really is a gem of a book for those of us who want to let the light into this world — lofty eh?
+The book is about how the last few decades have mostly belonged to a certain type of person with a certain type of mind(set): techies churning out code, tax attorneys crunching numbers, management consultants typing reports, and financiers blithely fiddling with the global economy as if it were their very own investment portfolio; you get the idea!
 The ‘knowledge workers’, as dubbed by the famed Peter Drucker, are ‘‘people who get paid for putting to work what one learns in school rather than for their physical strength or manual skill.’’
 What sets them apart from the rest of the workforce, is their ‘‘ability to acquire and apply theoretical and analytic knowledge’’, Drucker wrote.
 They might never become a majority, but they nonetheless ‘‘will give the emerging knowledge society its character, its leadership, its social profile.’’
 Drucker, had once more, hit the nail on its head, for the mind(set) and worldview of the ‘knowledge worker’ indeed seems to have dominated much of the cultural spirit, workplace dynamics, and social contours of our times.
-For roughly a century, the usual suspects of Western society have favoured a mental take on life, trademarked by these knowledge workers whose ‘glowing’ academic and professional credentials are being deployed to manipulate information and set the pace for contemporary culture.
+For roughly a century, the usual suspects of Western society have favoured a mental take on life trademarked by these knowledge workers, whose ‘glowing’ academic and professional credentials are being deployed to manipulate information and set the pace for contemporary culture.

 We’ve known for quite some time that our brains are wired as to enable us to perceive our world in “two quite distinct, complementary but ultimately incompatible ways.”
 We also know that to function, both parts must work harmoniously together.
 But, the worldview of each of these parts isn’t equally merited.
 The right hemisphere makes one of these worldviews possible and without it I wouldn’t be able to make this argument — not coherently at least! — That’s because ‘the right’ is able to pull in more information and interpret it holistically — in a sense, ‘the right’ sees things more comprehensively and acutely and supplies the contextual and reflective meaning to the things we perceive.
 To wit: (as those left-brain lawyers say) we summon our left hemisphere to make sense of and manipulate the world and the right hemisphere to give meaning to our experience and recognise how each part relates to another as well as appreciate our relationship with the system as a whole.
 So, the two hemispheres differ in what they perceive, but also how they perceive it; that is, what they make of the reality they create from their perceptions.